williambergmann/advanced-ecommerce-2/README.md

 https://p.w3layouts.com/demos/spareparts/web/index.html

 ### Setup
-Fork, Clone, npm install, npm start
+`npm i`, `npm start`

 ### Do
+* Read this entire section before you start coding

-* Take the html out of the App component and put in separate components
+* Take the html out of the App component and put in separate components.
+If a component file doesn't exist, create it.s
   * Header
     * look for div with a className of "top-header" (in App.js)
     * take that content and place it in the Header component